 That is not what happened here.

 The Foundation biography says she was widely credited for helping move painting from Abstract Expressionism toward Color Field work.
 The Whitney goes further by naming the artists she influenced, especially Kenneth Noland and Morris Louis.
 Those are not minor aftershocks.
-That is a real change in the language of American painting.
+That is a major change in the language of American painting.

 Still, Frankenthaler was not important only because later artists learned from her.
 Her own body of work kept changing.
 The Foundation emphasizes that she worked across six decades and across multiple media, including paper, printmaking, sculpture, ceramics, and especially woodcuts.
 That restless experimentation is part of the point.
 She was more than the painter of one breakthrough technique.
 She kept worrying the problem from different angles.